BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 ```

 1. The player have the choice to say yes or no.
-2. This is the event to start your actual objective task to fish 3 fresh cod.
+2. This is the action to start your actual objective task to fish 3 fresh cod.

 Now link the conversation to a new NPC that is placed wherever the city tour ends.
 You should already know how to link
 the dialog to the npc in "_package.yml_".
 If not, [check the previous tutorials](Conversations.md#1-linking-a-conversation-to-a-npc)!